Generate Data Matrix Barcodes

 Extended Encoding Controls in EXTENDED_CODETEXT Mode

 It is necessary to formulate a barcode text message using the following form: ”\Encoding_mode_name:text\Encoding_mode_name:text".
 It is necessary to double all backslashes in text.
-To display the text message under a barcode, it is required to call the setTwoDDisplayText method.
+To display the text message under a barcode, the two_d_display_text property needs to be used.